smartcontractkit/crec-sdk/services/wallets/README.md

 ### Deterministic Addresses

-Accounts are deployed with deterministic addresses using CREATE2:
+Wallets are deployed with deterministic addresses using CREATE2:

 ```solidity
 // Salt generation